 Pre-marital counseling allows couples to receive more personalized feedback through assessments, addressing personal areas of growth and conflict, and developing skills together with a therapist.

-Houston Relationship Institute offers pre-marital counseling and will be offering a pre-marital workshop for couples soon!
-Please contact Abby at email@example.com for more information on the pre-marital counseling program or express interest in attending the workshop.
+Bridging Relationships offers pre-marital counseling sessions.
+Please contact Abby at email@example.com for more information on the pre-marital counseling program or read more here.

 For those already married or have been together for a long period of time: